Utility Debt Collection Facts

 - Are utilities allowed to cut-off service during winter months?

-- What, if any, grant programs available to the unemployed, people on fixed incomes, or the disabled?
+- What, if any, grant programs are available to the unemployed, people on fixed incomes, or the disabled?

 - Does the regulator offer a consumer-aid or ombudsman’s office to mediate disputes?

-Note that the statute of limitations may apply to the utility trying to actively collect the debt from you.
+Note that the statute of limitations may apply to the utility trying to collect the debt from you actively.
 However, you may not be able to get service if you have an outstanding bill.
 Why?
 In general, businesses have the right to transact business with whom they wish.
 If you owe someone money, even if the debt is from 50 years ago, they can do business with you on the condition the old debt is paid.
 In all but two states, the passing of a state statute of limitations does not cancel or forgive a debt.

 Use the information you learn from your state utility commission to resolve the debt.